-Every one of our buildings has a rubbish disposal and recycling area.
+Our buildings have rubbish disposal and recycling areas.
 Please dispose of your rubbish thoughtfully.
-Wrap all perishable items.
-Recycle where you can.
-There are local guidelines on when rubbish is collected, how to dispose of it and what you can recycle at your scheme.
-If you find that the refuse and recycling area is full or unkempt please let your scheme warden know.
+Wrap all perishable items and recycle where you can.
+There are local guidelines on when rubbish is collected, how to dispose of it, and what you can recycle at your scheme.
+If you find that the refuse and recycling area is full or unkempt, please let your warden know.

-Because all our residences are fairly centrally located, having a bicycle can be a really good way of getting around.
-Where it’s possible residences have secure bicycle areas, and you can use these free of charge.
-However please don’t bring your bicycle into the building (except for bike store access) – it is a fire hazard, and can damage decorations and floor coverings.
-Please don’t chain it to any railings or fences where again it can be an obstruction or can cause damage.
-We will remove offending bicycles and dispose of them.
+Where we provide bicycle areas, you can use these free of charge.
+Please don’t bring your bicycle into the building (except if necessary for bike store access) – they can damage decorations and floor coverings, and bikes left in communal areas pose a serious trip hazard during a fire evacuation.
+Please don’t chain bikes to any exterior railings or fences as they can cause damage.
+We will remove offending bicycles and dispose of them without warning.

-Every scheme has a laundry, and we would encourage you to use it.
-We do not allow individual washing machines to be installed in our flats.
+All our buildings have laundry rooms, and we encourage you to use them.
 The laundry charges are cheaper than those at external commercial laundries.